Skip to the content

 There is no directed antiviral treatment available.
 Treatment consists of supportive care to relieve symptoms.

 Mosquito bite prevention from dusk to dawn (Culex are active during the night) – sleeping under a mosquito net or in an air-conditioned room; repellants on exposed skin; wearing long clothes; treating clothes with insecticide.
 Vaccination is recommended in travelers at increased risk of infection (longer periods of travel in endemic regions, travel during the JEV transmission season, staying in rural areas especially near rice paddies or pig farms and participating in outdoor activities).
 The inactivated vaccine IXIARO® is given in two doses (ideally spaced 28 days apart, though the second dose can be given as early as 7 days after the first dose) before travel.
-In case of continuous risk, a booster dose can be given after 15 months.
+In case of continuous risk or re-exposure, a booster dose can be given after 12 months, and then every 10 years.
 For children 12 months to 18 years, the use is "off-label".
 Reactions to the vaccine are generally mild and may include pain and tenderness at the injection site, headache, muscle aches, and low-grade fever.

 • WHO Factsheet Japanese Encephalitis: https://www.who.int/news-room/fact-sheets/detail/japanese-encephalitis